Key dates for lesbian, gay, bi and trans equality

 The government announces that blood donation rules for gay and bisexual men will be relaxed further, focusing on individual behaviours rather than a blanket ban on any men who have had sex with men in the past three months.

-Religious leaders from every major faith come together in a show of unity to urge the UK government to legislate a ban on conversion therapy.
+Religious leaders from every major faith come together in a show of unity to urge the UK government to legislate a ban on conversion practices.

 2021